aleen42/PersonalWiki/post/so_a_web_designer/so_a_web_designer.md

 I've seen way too many comments on blog posts saying something like 'But that's not designing in the browser, you're using an editor!'.
 So let's clear some assumptions first.
 Designing in the browser is **not** about using the browser as the one and only tool for designing.

-> Let's change the phrase “designing in the browser” to “deciding in the browser.” – [Dan Mall](http://the-pastry-box-project.net/dan-mall/2012-september-12/)
+> Let's change the phrase "designing in the browser” to "deciding in the browser.” – [Dan Mall](http://the-pastry-box-project.net/dan-mall/2012-september-12/)

 It is all about having direct communication between design, code AND the browser.
 Start designing, see it in the browser.
 Change stuff, see it in the browser.
 And if you get to do it in mobile at the same time, all the better.